Great vision, great strategy, great project ideas – all areas on which business leaders spend countless hours and dollars annually.

 Not only that but doing so may or may not be what brings them energy and keeps them motivated (reference the Working Genius model by Patrick Lencioni).

-This is where having a Project Manager comes in very handy.
+This is where having a Project Manager (with great project management skills!) comes in very handy.
 So when you ask the question: Whose job is it to organize the work, facilitate the discussions, rally the team, and keep them accountable?

 The answer is: